GNINNUR/espa-cloud-masking/not-validated-prototype-l8_cfmask/README.md

 ## Release Notes
 * Added --version option to the command line
-* Updated some command line options in the usage to be consistent with orders
+* Updated some command line options in the usage to be consistent with others
 * Fixed so that the --help option exits successfully instead of indicating a failure
 * Other minor changes to comments and logging output
 * Enhanced Makefile's for build and installation of the software